-Member – a person determined by the MassHealth agency to be eligible for MassHealth.
+Member.
+A person determined by the MassHealth agency to be eligible for MassHealth.

-Navigator – an individual who is certified by the Health Connector to assist an applicant with electronic and paper applications to establish eligibility and enroll in coverage through the Health Connector.
+Navigator.
+An individual who is certified by the Health Connector to assist an applicant with electronic and paper applications to establish eligibility and enroll in coverage through the Health Connector.
 In addition, a navigator provides outreach and education about insurance options offered through the Health Connector.

-Nonqualified Individuals Lawfully Present – see 130 CMR 518.003(A)(3): Nonqualified Individuals Lawfully Present.
+Nonqualified Individuals Lawfully Present.
+See 130 CMR 518.003(A)(3): Nonqualified Individuals Lawfully Present.

-Nonqualified Person Residing under Color of Law (nonqualified PRUCOL) see 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (nonqualified PRUCOLs).
+Nonqualified Person Residing under Color of Law (nonqualified PRUCOL).
+See 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (Nonqualified PRUCOLs).

-Nursing-facility Resident – an individual who is a resident of a nursing facility, is a resident in any institution, including an intermediate-care facility for the mentally retarded (ICF/MR), for whom payment is based on a level of care equivalent to that received in a nursing facility, is in an acute hospital awaiting placement in a nursing facility, or lives in the community and would be institutionalized without community-based services provided in accordance with 130 CMR 519.007(B): Home- and Community Based Services Waiver.
+Nursing-facility Resident.
+An individual who is a resident of a nursing facility; is a resident in any institution, including an ICF/MR, for whom payment is based on a level of care equivalent to that received in a nursing facility; is in an acute hospital awaiting placement in a nursing facility; or lives in the community and would be institutionalized without community-based services provided in accordance with 130 CMR 519.007(B): Home- and Community-based Services Waiver—Frail Elder.

-Other Noncitizens – see 130 CMR 518.003(D): Other Noncitizens.
+Other Noncitizens.
+See 130 CMR 518.003(D): Other Noncitizens.

-Patient-paid Amount – the amount that a member in a long-term-care facility must contribute to the cost of care under the laws of the Commonwealth of Massachusetts.
+Patient-paid Amount.
+The amount that a member in a long-term-care facility must contribute to the cost of care under the laws of the Commonwealth of Massachusetts.

-Period of Ineligibility – the period of time during which the MassHealth agency denies or withholds payment for nursing-facility services because the individual has transferred resources for less than fair market value.
+Period of Ineligibility.
+The period of time during which the MassHealth agency denies or withholds payment for nursing-facility services because the individual has transferred resources for less than fair market value.

-Permanent and Total Disability – a disability as defined under Title XVI of the Social Security Act or under applicable state laws.
+Permanent and Total Disability.
+A disability as defined under Title XVI of the Social Security Act or under applicable state laws.

-(1) For Adults and 18-year-olds.
+(1) For Adults and 18-year-olds

-(a) The condition of an individual, 18 years of age or older, who is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that
+(a) The condition of an individual 18 years of age or older who is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that

 1. can be expected to result in death; or